Dance Etiquette: Declining

 Explain the situation to them and promise another dance with them later.

-“I would love to but I actually promised this dance to John.
+“I would love to but I promised this dance to John.
 Could I dance with you next?”

 As long as you are polite, respectful and encouraging everything will be fine.
 Remember that it is important to get out there and ask for dances as well as accept and decline.
 The dancers that dance the most, improve the quickest and have the most fun so get out there!